Team TFBT

 Alex grew up in Warkworth and has a keen interest in conservation, predator control and hunting.
 He has lived in Australia for the last few years while on his OE journey working in various outdoor locations.
 Alex has just returned to Warkworth, and we are delighted that he will join our team next week.

-I'm a keen hunter gatherer and have been working alongside my father Hemi Tapurau most of my up bringing.
-The goal is to bring the balance back to our ngahere, from the trees, plants, and wildlife.
-Planting has a big impact with restoring waterways and to hold riverbanks together to stop land falls.
-Has also given Kevin Ashead a hand with bait stations around the Mataia House and farm, including Kiwi captures, and Kiwi monitoring.
-Over the past 6 years I have been working closely with my Dad up Atuanui.
-Glad to be apart of the TFBT.
+Joh is a keen hunter gatherer and has been working for the past 6 years alongside his father, Hemi Tapurau, kaitiaki at Atuanui.
+Joh’s goal is to bring the balance back to our ngahere, from the trees, plants, and wildlife, and believes that planting has a big impact on restoration of waterways and to hold riverbanks together to prevent land falls.
+Joh has also worked for some years alongside Kevin Adshead around the Mataia house and farm, giving a helping hand with bait stations, kiwi captures and kiwi monitoring.
+Joh says he is very glad to be a part of the TFBT.

 Ko Kapuārangi te maunga